skkumsi/VPC-CNI-Configuration-Variables/CNI_BEST_Practices.md

 - If a WARM_IP_TARGET=1 is set along with the MINIMUM_IP_TARGET=4, with no pods running on the node, still a warm pool of 4 IPs is maintained by L-IPAMD as MINIMUM_IP_TARGET also takes into account the value set by WARM_IP_TARGET.
 So at this point you have a total of 5 IPv4 addresses assigned to the ENI.
 - Now, if you provision 5 pods on the above discussed node, the L-IPAMD tries to assign one more IPv4 address to the ENI to satisfy the WARM_IP_TARGET of '1'.
 - The MINIMUM_IP_TARGET comes into picture only during the initial stages of a node when it comes up for the first time.
 Once the MINIMUM_IP_TARGET number of pods are provisioned, L-IPAMD only tries to satisfy WARM_IP_TARGET condition.

+### Best practices to follow when setting these environment variables for efficient usage of IP addresses in your Subnet:

+- When setting **WARM_ENI_TARGET**, be aware of the worker node instance type, its Maximum network interfaces and Private IPv4 addresses per interface.

+    **Example:** Setting WARM_ENI_TARGET=3 for m5.xlarge node implies that we are requesting L-IPAMD to assign 3 ENIs to the node at all times, thereby assigning 45 IPs (15 IPs per ENI).
+These 45 IPs are now blocked by this node and cannot be used for pods that are getting scheduled on other worker nodes.
+This can lead to quick exhaustion of IPs in the subnet.

+- However, if you do expect your application to scale out drastically, to accommodate for the newly scheduled pods quickly setting WARM_ENI_TARGET might be a suitable option.

+- Whenever possible try to use **WARM_IP_TARGET**, so that only the required number of IPs are assigned to the network interface instead of blocking the ENIs' full IPs.

+- If you know the minimum number of pods that you are going to run per node, try to use **MINIMUM_IP_TARGET**, so that the required number of IPs are readily assigned and available on the node and can be given to the pod as soon as it gets scheduled without any delays.
+Set this variable along with the WARM_IP_TARGET, to make sure there are extra free IPs available on the node for future pods.

+- When using the VPC CNI's Prefix Delegation feature, always make sure WARM_PREFIX_TARGET variable is set to a value greater than or equal to '1'.
+If set to '0' you will run into following error.

+    > **Error:**
+    Setting WARM_PREFIX_TARGET = 0 is not supported while WARM_IP_TARGET/MINIMUM_IP_TARGET is not set.
+Please configure either one of the WARM_{PREFIX/IP}_TARGET or MINIMUM_IP_TARGET env variables